 Accessibility can be a complex and difficult topic.
 The Accessibility Project understands this and wants to help make it easier to implement on the web.
 Our goal is to accomplish this with three principles in mind:

 - Digestible.
 We strive to feature short, digestible pieces of content.

 - Forgiving.
-People make mistakes and web accessibility is hard, so we seek to be encouraging.
+People make mistakes, so we seek to be encouraging.